Activision Blizzard’s Call of Duty drives 27% Q1 2020 revenue growth to $2.28 billion

 Call of Duty ‘s premium game, Call of Duty: Black Ops — Cold War, has outsold Modern Warfare, in no small part to its integration with the free-to-play Warzone, which served to bring in new players and then make it easy for them to upgrade to the $60 game.

 Call of Duty MAUs grew over 40% in Q1 from a year ago, and Cold War saw premium sales well beyond the usual number in the first quarter.
 Net bookings on the PC and console for Call of Duty grew more than 60% in the first quarter.
+Call of Duty: Mobile’s debut in China in December generated tens of millions of new players, said Daniel Alegre (the chief operating officer of Activision Blizzard) in the analyst call.

+He said Sledgehammer Games is on track for a fall release of the next Call of Duty installment.
+The game will be announced “soon,” Alegre said.

 Blizzard’s growth